FREE CONFIDENTIAL CONSULTATION

 Illegal Search and Seizure

-The Fourth Amendment protects you from unreasonable police searches.
-Officers need a valid warrant or probable cause to search you, your car, or your home.
-However, we often find police conducting illegal searches during traffic stops or home visits.
+The Fourth Amendment protects you from unreasonable searches by Oakland Police Department officers and Alameda County Sheriff’s deputies.
+Law enforcement needs a valid warrant or probable cause to search you, your car, or your home.
+However, we often find Oakland police conducting illegal searches during traffic stops, home visits, and operations connected to the city’s Ceasefire enforcement strategy.

 Our attorneys file motions to suppress evidence from illegal searches.
 We look for cases where police: